-First, clear the concrete floor of any debris
+Step 1.
+Clear the concrete floor of any debris

 You'll want to make sure that you get all items off your garage floor or driveway.
 Make sure to cover up anything that might be in the way and could get wet or damaged.
 You'll also want to make sure you cover up any delicate plants in the surrounding area to ensure they are protected.

+Step 2.
 Pour degreaser on the tire marks and let it sit

 Use some concrete degreaser, like our CSP Degreaser, and pour it onto the scuffs and let it set for about 30 minutes while ensuring that you don't let it dry.
 The key here is to not let the degreaser dry, so continue adding more as needed to keep it saturated wet.
 During warmer months try to do your work in the cool part of the day and with less sun so it does not dry out as quickly.

+Step 3.
 Scrub the area with a stiff straw brush

 While some people say that they only need to pour on the CSP and allow it to sit a few minutes and then it will power wash right off, we still find that scrubbing it with a straw brush usually gets it up better.
 Scrub the area using our high quality Straw Concrete Scrub Brush to move the degreaser around as it soaks in, and after the 30 minutes aggressively scrub it once more.
 You can also use a floor scrubber or floor buffing machine with the black aggressive scrubbing/stripping pad.

+Step 4.
 Apply some more degreaser and continue scrubbing

 You should apply some more degreaser after a few minutes and scrub some more.
 You won't usually need to do too much scrubbing at this point, but it's best to apply some more and give one last scrub.

+Step 5.
 Wash it off with a power washer

 You can use a power washer or a sprayer nozzle to wash off the degreaser.
 If you are indoors, you can use a mop to wash it off.